vik802207/Finacplus-Backend-Assignment/README.md

 ### **Approach**
 - First rotate each alphabet by `rot` positions.
 - Then compress repeating characters using RLE.
+---
 # ✔️ **2.
-Optimized 6-Unit Denomination Finder
+Optimized 6-Unit Denomination Finder**

 This script finds the most optimal set of **6 currency units** (denominations) such that the **average number of coins** required to form all values from **1 to 99** is minimized.